MatthiasCr/Computer-Vision-Assignment-2/README.md

 | Train Time (s) | 22.17 | 25.71 | 24.38 | 24.76 |
 | GPU Memory (MB) | 601 | 773 | 775 | 777 |

 Fusion models with strided convolutions as downsampling.
-In brackets is the difference to the corresponding run with MaxPool:
+In brackets is the difference to the corresponding run with MaxPool (details in notebook `03_strided_conv_ablation`):

 | Metric | Strided Late | Strided Concat | Strided Addition | Strided Hadamard |
 | --- | --- | --- | --- | --- |